rllabmcgill/final-project-mcts_for_decision_time_planning/counterpoint/README.md

 For viewing .ly files, in Linux lilypond is usually used, the pdf output can be created using `lilypond file.ly`. .mid files require a midi player, in Linux timidity is a common choice.
 After installing timidity, the audio can be heard using `timidity file.mid`.

 To run the code (tested in Python 2.7), do `python three_voice_pucts_mcts.py`.
-This will begin running the planning algorithm against each cantus firmus from the set of species 1 examples from the book.
+This will begin running the planning algorithm against each cantus firmus from the set of three voice, species 1 examples from the book.
+After completing all of these traces, it will write out lilypond (.ly) files and midi files (.mid) showing the results

 ## Authors:
 Kyle Kastner | email: kastnerkyle@gmail.com | [@kastnerkyle](http://github.com/kastnerkyle/)